alextanhongpin/saga-pattern/draft.md

 Scenario: Scheduler process saga
 1. Scheduler finds saga that has status pending
-2. Scheduler locks row and set status to started, and last_run_at to now
+2. Scheduler locks row and set locked_at to now
 3. Scheduler process workflow
 	3a) System crash: Supervisor restarts Scheduler
 	3b) Workflow failed: Scheduler set status to compensating and current_step to compensation step